rubiruchi/WSN-Capabilities-Comparison/README.txt

 _________________________________________________________________________
 For compilation:
 - alway specify TARGET
-- TI Sensortag cc2650: compile with NODEID=<id> to set nodeid directly
+- TI Sensortag cc2650 and openmote cc2538: compile with NODEID=<id> to set nodeid directly

 For Cooja Simulation: